This recipe is safe for Coumadin (warfarin) users.

 Who doesn't love twice baked potatoes?
 You do have to take the extra step of mashing the potatoes, but it's oh so worth it.

-This recipe will keep well - reheat gently.
+This recipe can be easily multiplied and keeps well - reheat gently.

 |1||12-ounce Idaho potato|